 Finally, however, prayer is mentioned as a last resort.
 Although it is good that people turn to prayer in moments of trial and desperate need, prayer should be a top priority in every person’s life, not a last resort.
 It’s important, however, that your prayers focus on the right God, the God of the Bible.
 Even so, we can trust that God will listen to sincere prayers from any one who calls on Him.

+Director Wolfgang Petersen (of DAS BOOT and AIR FORCE ONE) helms THE PERFECT STORM, a movie loosely based on the real life story of six men aboard a fishing vessel caught in the middle of two colliding storms.
+George Clooney stars as Captain Billy Tyne, leader of the crew aboard the Andrea Gail.
+As they find great success further out, Captain Billy informs the crew that there is a large storm in their path.
+The crew decides to go for it, knowing that the ride will be rough.
+They underestimate the strength of the storm, however.
+Cut off from the mainland, the crew fights a desperate battle against wind and sea, trying desperately to survive.
 The special effects in THE PERFECT STORM are tremendous.
 Hollywood pretty boys Clooney and Wahlberg are mostly genuine when portraying the lives of fishermen as gruff, not glamorous.
 Pagan elements of strong foul language, smoking, a lot of alcohol use, and brief drunkenness mar the movie, however.
 There is also some action violence.
 Even so, the movie’s worldview is mostly a moral one.
 Enemies are brought together, crewmembers risk their lives for one another, and prayer is mentioned